Janzert/AEI/usage.rst

-The first usage starts a single game and waits for an opponent, after which it plays a full game with that opponent. <side> indicates the side to play and should be either 'g' for Gold or 's' for Silver, or if not specified, then it is random. (w or b will also work but may be removed in the future)
+The first usage starts a single game and waits for an opponent, after which it plays a full game with that opponent. <side> indicates the side to play and should be either 'g' for Gold or 's' for Silver, or if not specified, then it is s. (w or b will also work but may be removed in the future)

 Joining an existing game: